dbasu-umass/clptheory/README.md

     (uniform wage rates across industries + not taking account of unproductive industries) with the New Interpretation;

+9.  `ppnewint6`: a function to estimate a capital stock model (allows differential wage rates across industries + not taking account of unproductive industries) with the New Interpretation;

+10. `ppnewint7`: a function to estimate a capital stock model (uniform wage rates across industries + takes account of unproductive industries) with the New Interpretation;

+11. `ppnewint8`: a function to estimate a capital stock model (allows differential wage rates across industries + takes account of unproductive industries) with the New Interpretation;

-9.  `nregtestrel`: a function that computes various non-regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;
+12. `nregtestrel`: a function that computes various non-regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

-10. `regtestrel`: a function that computes various regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;
+13. `regtestrel`: a function that computes various regression-based measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;